synapse-wireless-labs/ja-jira-addon/README.md

 ### Known Issues

-* Dashboard widget scroll slightly, but only on Windows (only verified in Chrome)
+* Dashboard widget scrolls slightly, but only on Windows (only verified in Chrome)

 ### Atlassian Caveats